RandomcodeDev/chifir-engine/README.md

 - For Windows, you need Visual Studio 2022 (or any version with C++17 support).
 You can also build with Clang, but you still need VS. You also (will, in the future) need the GDK to build the x64 version.
 There is support for cross compiling, using Clang and the Windows SDK/MSVC headers.
+- For the original Xbox, you need the SDK or the source code, either is easy to find (SDK untested).
 - For Xbox 360, you need the SDK, it's on Internet Archive.
 - For Switch, you need version 15.3.2 of the SDK, the private repo, and my private fork of xmake.
 - For PS4, you need version 8.008 of the SDK, the private repo, and my private fork of xmake.